DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

 Dashboard – Consolidated view of all key insights

-🔄 Data Cleaning, Transformation & Enrichment
+--Data Cleaning, Transformation & Enrichment

 1. Customer Data Enrichment (XLOOKUP)

 Customer details were dynamically pulled into the orders table using XLOOKUP.